-During the six-month period ended 30 June 2020, the Group invested US\$119 million, compared to US\$191 million over the same period in 2019.
-The Group maintained its highly selective investment policy, supporting its strategic ambitions while securing solid cash flows.
-The Group invested at a slower pace than usual due to lockdowns and near-term uncertainty caused by the COVID-19 pandemic.
-As the majority of capital expenditure remains discretionary as per the Group's investment policy, the Group is in a strong position to adapt to and capture emerging opportunities as they arise.
+Maintaining its highly selective investment policy, the Group invested US\$306 million during the year ended 31 December 2020, supporting its strategic ambitions while securing solid cash flows.
+The Group invested at a slower pace than usual, due to lockdowns in the first half of the year and near-term uncertainty caused by the COVID-19 pandemic.
+As the majority of capital expenditure remains discretionary as per the Group's investment policy, the Group is in a sound position to adapt to and capture emerging opportunities as they arise.

-Within the framework of the memorandum of understanding signed in November 2019 with Temasek Lifesciences Accelerator (TLA), the Group injected cash in the capital of Barramundi Asia and simultaneously converted its participation in Allegro Aqua into a share in Barramundi Asia capital, as the two companies merged.
-The Group also contributed US\$4 million (representing a 17 per cent. stake) to the creation of Covantis S.A., a technology company focused on digitizing international trade, equally co-owned by ADM, Bunge, Cargill, COFCO and Glencore Agriculture.
+Through its venture capital program, LDC Innovations, the Group made a fifth investment on 29 October 2020, participating in the capital increase of Benson Hill to support the company's expansion on a global scale.
+The Group also contributed US\$4 million (representing a 17 per cent. stake) to the creation of Covantis S.A., a technology company focused on digitizing international trade.

-The Group invested in planned and custom maintenance to ensure the continued operational performance of its assets, and in strategic long-term projects for the expansion of its logistics network.
-The Group also invested in IT systems and process improvements, in particular with the roll-out of its new global back-office enterprise resource planning (ERP) system, alongside the deployment of an upgraded version of its existing front-office system, common to its Grains and Oilseeds, Sugar and Rice Platforms.
+The Group continued to invest in planned and custom maintenance and enhancement, to ensure the continued operational performance and safety of its assets.
+The Group also moved forward with strategic long-term projects for the expansion of its logistics network, as well as with IT systems and process improvements, in particular the roll-out of its new global back-office enterprise resource planning (ERP) system, and the deployment of an upgraded version of its existing front-office system, common to the Grains and Oilseeds, Sugar and Rice Platforms.